mabur/mang_lang/readme.md

 ```(
 {
-faculty = from x to
+factorial = from x to
     if check_equality of [x, 0] then 1
-    else product of [x, faculty of difference of [x, 1]],
+    else product of [x, factorial of difference of [x, 1]],
-result = faculty of 4
+result = factorial of 4
 }
 ```
-This example program defines two symbols: `faculty` which is a function and `result` which is a number.
-Symbols are always defined within a dictionary `{faculty = ..., result = ...}`.
+This example program defines two symbols: `factorial` which is a function and `result` which is a number.
+Symbols are always defined within a dictionary `{factorial = ..., result = ...}`.
 White space and new lines are optional.

 Functions are defined using the syntax `from ... to ...`, and called using the syntax `function of input`.